haldai/LCL-PiBoy/README.md

 - `GB_awesome.gamecontroller.amgp`: Default mapping, works in desktop
 - `empty.gamecontroller.amgp`: Maps to nothing, works in retroarch, SteamLink and Moonlight (they have their own mapping methods).

 The on-screen keyboard is [onboard](https://launchpad.net/onboard).
+Use it with mouse (joystick and L/R button).
+Let's hope LCL can upgrade the LCD to a touch screen!

+Other useful packages installed ("optional" packages can be uninstalled freely).

 - 8188eu-dkms (WiFi driver)
 - dosbox-sdl2 (DOS emulator, optional)